 This isn't something that you should need to use often.
-A good expert audit should leave you with plenty of things (6-12 months worth) to go off and design/put into development.
+A good expert audit should leave you with plenty of things (6-12 months worth) to go off and design and put into development.

-Experts who promise incredible results might sound impressive but anyone with decent experience should be pragmatic about what they can achieve and how change is dependent on the client’s actions afterwards.
+Experts who promise incredible results might sound impressive but anyone with decent experience should be pragmatic about what can be achieved and how change is dependent on the client’s actions afterwards.
 They should be able to talk you through the nuance of what they look for rather than speaking in vague terms.

-Be worried if they don't ask lots of questions when you first talk with them.
-They should be using these early opportunities to learn a lot about the business and they should be genuinely inquisitive to learn from the client side.
+Be worried if they don't ask questions or for supporting information when you first talk with them.
+They should want to get a clear sense of the business and the target audience.
 If they aren’t then it might be worth looking elsewhere as they’re probably going to give you a generic report that misses some of the context of your website.

 Request that they share their findings in an easily accessible form with you.
 I like online documents that are easy to refer to.
-Don’t just let them present to you but get them to share their presentation and any supporting findings or documentation, so you can use it afterwards.
+Don’t just let them present to you on a call—get them to share their presentation and any supporting findings or documentation, so you can use it afterwards.

 Experts who just tell you to do something (often because it’s best practice) but can’t explain why aren’t much help.
 It suggests they don’t really know the subject area too well.
 They should be able to back up their assertions with some evidence.

 In this case they should bring the tools, though they might want access to any quantitative data you've been gathering or any previous research reports.

 Cost is going to massively vary but ask yourself how much is it worth to find areas for improvement and potentially big revenue gain?
 This ‘worth’ will vary from depending on if you are a tiny company or a massive one.